 FCSS includes an Alternative Education department that operates court and community school programs.
-The mission of the Court and Community Schools is to assess students' educational needs; provide educational opportunities for all students who strive to develop positive self-esteem, academic skills, practical life, and social skills; and provide relevant career technical education, assist students in completing their high school education, and/or in transitioning to other appropriate educational programs.
+The mission of Alternative Education is to assess students' educational needs; provide educational opportunities for all students who strive to develop positive self-esteem, academic skills, practical life, and social skills; and provide relevant career technical education, assist students in completing their high school education, and/or in transitioning to other appropriate educational programs.

-The Court and Community Schools serve two student populations: the Alice M. Worsley Court School provides comprehensive educational services for students under the custodial and residential care of the Fresno County Probation Department at the Fresno Juvenile Justice Campus.
+Alternative Education serves two student populations: the Alice M. Worsley Court School provides comprehensive educational services for students under the custodial and residential care of the Fresno County Probation Department at the Fresno Juvenile Justice Campus.
 The school is in session year-round.
 Enrollment at Alice M. Worsley School varies for each student as determined by the adjudication process of the juvenile courts.
-The Campus includes Commitment, for students enrolled for several months and Detention, for short-term placements, including students enrolled for less than a week.
+The Campus includes Commitment for students enrolled for several months and Detention for short-term placements, including students enrolled for less than a week.

 The Violet Heintz Education Academy (VHEA) is Fresno County's educational program for expelled, district-referred, or probation-referred students.
 VHEA's approach is a service-oriented program between Fresno County Superintendent of School (FCSS) and Fresno County Probation.
 In addition to educational and probation support, services include mentoring, mental health & wellness services, and substance abuse intervention.
 The school program provides educational programming for students who are court-ordered, probation-referred, on formal or informal probation, or who have been expelled from district schools.
 Students receive an educational program tailored to their academic and behavioral needs.
-Students are typically enrolled for one to two semesters with the goal of transitioning back to their district of residence.
+Students are typically enrolled for one to two semesters to transition back to their district of residence.

 All school sites participate in a Schoolwide Program.
 Support is provided to the schools through collaborative efforts from different departments within the FCSS organization.
-The LEA's Court and Community Schools utilize contracted services with the Fresno County Superintendent of Schools Curriculum and Instruction, Visual and Performing Arts, and Instructional Technology and Support departments to enhance the rigor and relevance of the instructional program.
-This includes support for the curriculum selection process, including the adoption and implementation of best practices, providing cross-curricular instructional support among school staff, development of benchmarks and instructional units, and modeling and coaching.
-In addition, students who are not making progress toward meeting academic standards are provided tutoring and additional instruction that may be held after the regular school day and Saturdays.
+The LEA's Alternative Education programs utilize contracted services with the Fresno County Superintendent of Schools Curriculum and Instruction, Visual and Performing Arts, and Instructional Technology and Support departments to enhance the rigor and relevance of the instructional program.
+This includes support for the curriculum selection process, including adopting and implementing best practices, providing cross-curricular instructional support among school staff, developing benchmarks and instructional units, and modeling and coaching.
+In addition, students who are not making progress toward meeting academic standards are provided tutoring and additional instruction that may be held after the regular school day and on Saturdays.

 Additional professional development opportunities are provided to support core academics, including an emphasis on writing and literacy, PBIS-related practices, trauma-informed practices, culturally relevant and responsive pedagogy, and instructional technology to enhance teaching and learning.
-The program is evaluated through classroom walkthroughs by administration, staff, student, parent, and community partner surveys, academic, behavior, and attendance data, and analyses of state and local assessment data.
+The program is evaluated through classroom walkthroughs by the administration, staff, student, parent, and community partner surveys, academic, behavior, and attendance data, and state and local assessment data analyses.
 Evaluation occurs during the annual LCAP community engagement forums, Title I Annual Meetings-Surveys, leadership and administration meetings, and at regularly scheduled site professional learning communities.